-[Before & After] A comparison of writing — What a difference a year makes!
+[Before & After] Drafts Of My First Novel, It's A Long Way Down — What a difference a year makes!

 Here's a comparison of two drafts of the same section of "It's a long way down," my upcoming novel.